 Already a star for Manchester City, Jesus has helped solve Brazil’s centre forward problem.
-Truly a scary talent at such a young age, expect him to score and announce himself on the global stage.
+Truly a scary talent at such a young age, but has struggled at the tournament so far.

 Davinson Sanchez (Tottenham – 21 years old) – Colombia

 Sanchez went straight into the Tottenham side since his move from Ajax.
 He is yet to show his best form for Colombia but at only 21, he has plenty of time to do so.
 He faces England and Tottenham teammate Harry Kane in the round of 16